arzolath/VSeeFaceSDK_VTP_Compatible/README.md

 the cloth may not work correctly.
 Don't add a MagicaPhysicsManager to your avatar, there's already one set up in VSeeFace.

-For Spout4Unity's SpoutSender, set the component on a camera with a render texture set and set the same render texture on the sender.
+For KlakSpout's SpoutSender, set the component on a camera with a render texture set and set the same render texture on the sender.
 Make sure the texture's color format is set to R8G8B8A8_UNORM.
 The SpoutReceiver will automatically set the